openlibhums/memory-alpha/content/pages/support/journal-management/form-elements.md

   In case of a short question, you could put a question in this field.
 If using a longer question, you may wish to use a more generic description and provide further guidance in the help text.

 - Kind
-  This determines the type of element, e.g., text field, checkbox, dropdown etc. For an overview of element types available, see Element types <!-- missing hyperlink -->
+  This determines the type of element, e.g., text field, checkbox, dropdown etc. For an overview of element types available, see [Element types](#element-types-kind).

 - Required
    Check this setting’s box to make this part of the form obligatory to complete.